CVector-Energy/claude-code-memory/README.md

 ## Notes

 Memory is agent-authored text fed back into a privileged context on later runs.
 It reflects what was true when it was written, and anyone who can influence what a run stores can influence what later runs read — so prefer triggers that only people with push access can reach, and treat `pull_request_target` and similar with the care you would give any other write-capable trigger.

-The memory store is narrower than all of `~/.claude/projects`, which is where session transcripts live: this action only touches the `memory/` subdirectories, so a transcript cache and this one can coexist in the same job without clobbering each other.

 ## Development